DockYard-Academy/curriculum/removed_content.md

 end
 ```

-Infact, you have the ability to decide which type of error to `raise`.
+In fact, you have the ability to decide which type of error to `raise`.

 ```elixir
 try do